CS-DS-125/125book/py4e_rst/07-files.rst

 We can use the file handle as the sequence in our ``for`` loop.
 Our ``for`` loop simply counts the number of lines in the file and prints them out.
-The rough translation of the ``for`` loop into English is, “for each line in the file represented by the file handle, add one to the ``count`` variable.”
+The rough translation of the ``for`` loop into English is, "for each line in the file represented by the file handle, add one to the ``count`` variable."

 The reason that the ``open`` function does not read the entire file is that the file might be quite large with many gigabytes of data.
 The